 Power Supply Failure Indicator Circuit

 Many circuits, especially digital systems such as random access memories and digital clocks, must have a continuous power supply to ensure correct operation.
-If the supply to a RAM is interrupted then the stored information is lost, as is the time in the case of a digital clock.
+If the supply to a RAM is interrupted then the stored information is lost, as is the time in the case of a digital clock. so we can you this power failure indicator circuit.

 The supply failure indicator described here will sense the interruption of the power supply and will light a LED when the supply is restored, thus informing the microprocessor user that the information stored in RAM is garbage and must be re-entered, and telling the digital clock owner that his clock must be reset to the correct time.